Thomas Feuerstein: PSYCHOPROSA

 29.05.2015 — 30.08.2015

-The Frankfurter Kunstverein presents the first major institutional solo exhibition in Germany of Austrian artist Thomas Feuerstein (*1968 in Innsbruck, lives in Vienna).
+The Frankfurter Kunstverein presented the first major institutional solo exhibition in Germany of Austrian artist Thomas Feuerstein (*1968 in Innsbruck, lives in Vienna).
 His installations and “molecular sculptures” are based on chemical and biological processes that stand as symbols of social and psychic states of consciousness.
 They refer to current social and political issues such as the impact of biopolitics on the individual, the solution to global food problems, and the elimination of social boundaries.
-For the exhibition PSYCHOPROSA, the artist will develop an impresssive installation for the Frankfurter Kunstverein that will extend throughout multiple rooms and floors.
+For the exhibition PSYCHOPROSA, the artist developed an impresssive installation for the Frankfurter Kunstverein that will extend throughout multiple rooms and floors.

 A comprehensive catalogue with numerous colour illustrations and texts in German and English by Beate Ermacora, Thomas Feuerstein, and Jürgen Tabor accompanied the exhibition.
 It included a conversation between Graham Harman and Thomas Feuerstein; 240 pages; Snoeck Verlag, Cologne 2015.